Nitrogen obtained from the liquefaction of air has a high...

 However, the nitrogen obtained this way contains about 1% by volume of rare gases as impurities, these rare gases make it denser than nitrogen obtained from nitrogen compounds like ammonia, etc

-What is the chemical symbol for Ruthenium? ...
+What is the chemical symbol for Gadolinium? ...

-Which of the following changes is characteristic of an alpha-particle emission? ...
+Which of the following sketches is a graphical representation of Boyle's law? ...